JoeyNiestroy/Ordinal-Classification-Penalty/README.md

 where:
 -  $\mathbf{y}$ is the true class label,
 - $\alpha$ is a hyperparameter controlling the weight of the KL divergence penalty.

+#### Decaying Variance
+Along with the base loss shown above, an exponentially decaying variance was test on $Var(s)$, with a similar functionality to learning rate decay with updates every epoch.

 ### Computational Complexity and Space Requirements
 For a batch size of $B$ and a class size of $K$